 - Ensure each call point is checked for signs of damage

 - Make sure the alarm sounds clearly from each call point

 - Record the test in your log book, noting any issues

 - Try not to schedule the tests at the end of the day as if any issues present during the test, you may be subject to out-of-hours call out charges

 THE IMPORTANCE OF FIRE ALARMS

-At Churches Fire, we provide our customers with all types of fire detection, including wireless, single-point smoke, beam detection, heat and carbon monoxide detection, gas suppression systems and air sampling (aspirated).
+At Churches Fire & Security, we provide our customers with all types of fire detection, including wireless, single-point smoke, beam detection, heat and carbon monoxide detection, gas suppression systems and air sampling (aspirated).

 As the most dependable way of alerting people to the presence of fire, fire alarms are required in most buildings, as required in the Regulatory Reform (Fire Safety) Order 2005 and the Fire Risk Assessment in place.

 Need Some Help?